CZMfromFenway/----/README.md

 *Missile Wars: Royale Fusion* Datapack Introduction
 ==

-*Missile Wars: Royale Fusion* is a **PvP** datapack adapted from the mini-game map *Missile Wars* by **Cubehamster** et al.(2015).
-This adaption reproduces the 5 classic missiles in the original work and adds 9 self-designed missiles.
-It also features a fusion system and the royal mode which imitates *Clash Royale*.
+*Missile Wars: Royale Fusion* is a datapack that recreates and modifies the classic PvP mini-game *Missile Wars*, originally created by Cubehamster and others in Minecraft 1.8.
+This version retains the original five missiles while introducing nine new missiles developed independently, along with a fusion system and a Royale mode inspired by *Clash Royale*.
+Players are divided into two sides to deploy missiles with the goal of destroying the enemy's platform and the nether portal behind.
+In Royale mode, players can choose various "spells" and missiles, consuming elixir to organize attacks and defenses.

-This repository includes related documents (including installment manual and a guidebook), related scripts and the link to the scoure code.
-To download the pack, please turn to the **release** column.
+This repository contains relevant documentation (including installation and gameplay instructions), scripts, and source code links.
+To download the datapack, please visit the "releases" section.